JosLaw/snap-match/README.md

 ## Future Updates

 * Add more cards to create a larger game board and increase the difficulty.
 * Create two modes that increase or decrease the difficulty.
 This will be achieved by creating two timers, 30 seconds and 60 seconds.
 The user will have the ability to select which timer they would like to use for the game play.
+This was the original concept as seen on the wireframe.

 ---
 ## **Features**